ajithh404/customer-churn-prediction-banking/README.md

 ### k-Fold Cross-Validation
 - Split the training set into 10 parts (folds)
-- Train on 9 folds and validate on the 10th, rotating through all folds to reduce fluctuation in accuracy across different runs
+- Trained on 9 folds, validated on 1 (rotated)
+- Reduced accuracy fluctuation across runs

 ### Dropout Regularization
 - Applied the Dropout technique to reduce overfitting on the training data